woahbase/website/docs/images/alpine-mcpjungle.md

 ```

 1. Only **required** for Docker-based MCP servers.
 Optionally, also set
-   `PGID` to the numeric `docker`-group-id to allow the server process
+   the environment variable `PGID` to the numeric `docker`-group-id
+   (e.g. `-e PGID=995`) to allow the server process access to docker
-   to use docker running outside of the container.
+   running outside of the container via the socket.

 --8<-- "multiarch.md"